 6. Subsection (d) likely will be used with the greatest frequency.
 It provides that most property crimes (except robbery, burglary, extortion and the like), drug offenses, firearms offenses, and other crimes where the guidelines are based primarily on quantity or contemplate continuing behavior are to be grouped together.
-"The same general type of offense" is to be construed broadly, and would include, for example, larceny, embezzlement, forgery, and fraud.
 The list of instances in which this subsection should be applied is not exhaustive.
 Note, however, that certain guidelines are specifically excluded from the operation of subsection (d).